OPEN AIR OPERA

 What has being a "late-bloomer" meant to you?

 I have been lucky.
-In an industry that focuses a lot on youth, I got the chance at a relatively late age.
+In an industry that focuses way too much on youth, I got the chance at a relatively late age.
 But I had some things that perhaps worked in my favor: firstly, as a former actor, I enjoyed the acting part of the profession.
 And secondly, as a very high tenor, I am a very rare voice type.
 Tenors who have easy access to the high notes are often needed - regardless of their age.

 Why were you not disciplined?